physics-archive/notebook/README.md

 # Digital-Physics-Archive
-Content studied while obtaining my BS program in Physics, rewritten and expanded.
+Content studied while obtaining my BS in Physics, rewritten and expanded.
 Coded in HTML and CSS with MathJax.js from the ground-up.
 Purpose: to sharpen my coding skills while providing "open-source" e-textbook for undergraduate physics material.

 IMPORTANT DISCLAIMER: None of the content hosted on my git is direct source material from the University of Connecticut.
 UConn educated me, but I carefully remain conscientious of the following: